Coordinating Charitable Donations with Leontief Preferences: Equilibrium distributions

+\begin{restatable}{proposition}{Lindahleq} With Leontief utilities, a collective distribution is an equilibrium distribution if and only if it is a Lindahl equilibrium. \end{restatable} Note that, since the equilibrium distribution is unique, the proposition also implies that the Lindahl equilibrium is unique.

-For general utility functions, these two notions of equilibrium do not coincide, e.g., in \Cref{rem:cobbdouglas} for Cobb-Douglas utilities, $\delta$ constitutes the Lindahl equilibrium, which means that the Lindahl equilibrium Pareto-dominates the equilibrium distribution.
+For general utility functions, the equivalence between equilibrium distributions and Lindahl equilibria does not hold (e.g., in \Cref{rem:cobbdouglas} for Cobb-Douglas utilities in \Cref{app:otherutilityfunctions}, the Lindahl equilibrium $\delta$ Pareto dominates the equilibrium distribution.)